timoshenkovanadya/rsschool-cv/cv.md

 *Having started my career as a lawyer specialized in business consultating.*

-*Now i’m interested in Web Development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.*
+*Now i’m interested in web development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.*

 *I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.*